vinisauter/AndroidArchitecture/README.md

         @ViewModel
         ConfigViewModelARC configVM;

-        // If you are using androidannotations you do not need this block
+        // If you are using androidannotations you do not need this block:
         @Override
         public void onCreate(Bundle savedInstanceState) {
             super.onCreate(savedInstanceState);